MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgkargcb_notify_interrupt_data.md

 [in] A pointer to  a <a href="https://msdn.microsoft.com/library/windows/hardware/hh780309">DXGK_MULTIPLANE_OVERLAY_VSYNC_INFO</a> structure that specifies an overlay plane to display during a VSync interval.

 Supported starting with Windows 8.1.

+### -field DisplayOnlyPresentProgress

+[in] A <a href="https://msdn.microsoft.com/library/windows/hardware/hh451245">DXGKARGCB_PRESENT_DISPLAYONLY_PROGRESS</a> structure that provides the progress of a kernel mode display-only driver's (KMDOD) present operation.

+Supported starting with Windows 8.

 ### -field MiracastEncodeChunkCompleted